bonitasoft/bonita-doc/md/uid-case-overview-tutorial.md

 ## Manage a 'caseId' url parameter

-Create a new page in UI Designer.
+Create a new page in the UI Designer.
 This page will be used to display the case details related to a specific `caseId`.
 We will get this `caseId` using the page URL.
 So just add a new variable with: